- March 4, 2024

 "Sixty Four" is a clicker-turned-idle game where you manage and upgrade a factory, starting from a single machine producing distinct cubes.
 The game evolves with you, introducing advanced machinery and new gameplay elements as you progress.
 Combining elements from idle, incremental, and strategy games, "Sixty Four" features a dynamic factory environment and an unknown entity sending mysterious messages.
 Immerse in this unique adventure accompanied by music from Jake Chudnow.

-- The game features a unique blend of clicker and factory-building mechanics, providing an engaging and challenging experience.
+- Unique blend of clicker and factory mechanics, providing an engaging puzzle experience.

 “The gameplay loop itself is addictive and satisfying, and just as it is pleasant to view at the close-up level, it also feels great to zoom out and appreciate the complex, interconnected system you have built piece-by-piece running smoothly and efficiently.”